10 Common Causes of Female Infertility You Should Know

 • What is female infertility?

-Ans: Female infertility is the inability to conceive or carry a pregnancy due to medical, hormonal, structural, or lifestyle factors.
+Ans: Female infertility is the inability to conceive or carry a pregnancy due to medical, hormonal, structural, or lifestyle-related female infertility causes.

 • How common is female infertility?

-Ans: It affects around 40–50% of infertility cases in couples.
+Ans: It contributes to 40–50% of infertility cases in couples.

 • Can lifestyle changes improve fertility?